-For the Microsoft Dynamics cloud, it is Business Central that is really leading the way.
+For the Microsoft Dynamics cloud, it is the Dynamics 365 Business Central ERP that is really leading the way.
 The year over year growth of the product was already industry leading.

 “The Microsoft Dynamics Cloud is Lead by Business Central”

 To understand a little of why the cloud is so different it helps to look back at previous technology and the path that has lead to this time.

 It has been a while since September 2008.
 It was at that time that Lehman Brothers went bankrupt, and marked the beginning of the Great Recession.

 Shortly after, federal programs (here in Canada) started to pop up to support businesses investing in technology.
 There were a number of these programs, each geared to help a different type of investment.
 As an ERP technology company, we soon had customers coming to us and asking if we knew about these programs.
 Many of these programs still exist and help customers moving to the Microsoft Dynamics cloud.

 Most of them were fairly focused, and in the early days of the recession, were very easy to apply and receive funding for.
 These programs made a big difference to businesses that needed to improve their technology and who were otherwise hit hard by the downturn.